jdeschamps/EMU-guide/userguide.md

 > In this example, htSMLM has a "Camera exposure" UI property, therefore one must select the camera in the devices (here "Andor") and choose its "Exposure" device property.

-Note that the device list (second column) includes an entry called "Preset groups", which allows you to select one of the configuration preset group from Micro-manager (they are appear in Micro-Manager main window).
+Note that the device list (second column) includes an entry called "Preset groups", which allows you to select one of the configuration preset group from Micro-manager (they are found in Micro-Manager main window).

-Some properties require the user to state specific state values (see the filter wheel position states in the previous example).
+Some properties require the user to state specific state values.
+This value can be numerical (filter wheel position in the previous example) or a text (e.g.: focus lock enable fine).
 After selecting the device property, use the device property browser (Micro-Manager) to determine which are the device property values corresponding to each state.

 There are four types of such properties:

 - Single-state: the property requires only one state value to be specified.
-- Two-state: the property requires two state values, corresponding to an On and an Off states.
+- Two-state: the property requires two state values, corresponding to On and Off states.
 - Multi-state: the property requires a specified number of state values, labeled state 0, state 1,...
 - Scaled property: the property requires a slope and offset parameters.
-These can be used for instance to make a percentage (offset = 0, slope = (max device property value)/100).
+These can be used for instance to control a device from 0 to 100% (offset = 0, slope = (max device property value)/100).

 > In the previous example, htSMLM has a "Filter wheel position" UI property with 6 states.
 Therefore, 6 values of the "Position1" device property should be entered.
 Another UI property, "Focus-lock enable fine" requires an On and Off states, with two values of the device property to set.

 If the values are not set correctly, or only partially set, then a pop-up will appear after saving the configuration.

-If two UI properties are set to the same device property, then updating one through the UI will update the second on.
+If two UI properties are set to the same device property, then updating one also changes the UI controls linked to the second one.
+This allows duplicate controls in the UI.